What Is Proton Therapy?

 Proton Therapy for Mesothelioma

-In 2014, a retrospective study reviewed the outcomes for seven pleural mesothelioma patients.
+In 2014, a retrospective study reviewed the outcomes of seven pleural mesothelioma patients.
 It confirmed proton therapy reduces the amount of radiation received by the lungs, heart, esophagus and liver compared to traditional radiation therapy.

 In 2017, researchers reported on three case studies of pleural mesothelioma patients.
 Each received proton therapy after undergoing standard chemotherapy and then major surgery to remove a lung.